AttNS: Attention-Inspired Numerical Solving For Limited Data Scenarios: The details of the proposed algorithm.

 \textbf{The details of dataset}.
 We summarize the information on training, validation, and test data for all benchmarks in this paper in Table~\ref{tab:data1}.
 We obtain the discrete solutions every step size up to the model time $T$ and the evaluation time for all experimental results of MSE loss in this paper is $T$.
-The Generative method of Spring-mass during training depends on the numerical solver used in Table \ref{tab:springmass}.
-Moreover, the dimension of the Spring-mass system also depends on $d$ in Table \ref{tab:springmass}, and if $d = 20$, the dimension is $2d = 40$. ``RK4" denotes 4th order Runge-Kutta method.
+The Generative method of Spring-mass during training depends on the numerical solver used in Table 1 in main text.
+Moreover, the dimension of the Spring-mass system also depends on $d$ in Table 1 in main text, and if $d = 20$, the dimension is $2d = 40$. ``RK4" denotes 4th order Runge-Kutta method.

 \textbf{Numerical solvers}.
-In this paper, we consider four forward numerical solvers to validate the effectiveness of our proposed AttSolver, including the Euler method, Improved Euler method, 3rd and 4th order Runge-Kutta methods.
+In this paper, we consider four forward numerical solvers to validate the effectiveness of our proposed AttNS, including the Euler method, Improved Euler method, 3rd and 4th order Runge-Kutta methods.
 In this section, we introduce these solvers.
-As mentioned in Eq.(\ref{eq:forward}), these solvers have different integration terms $S(f, u_{n}, \Delta t)$.
+As mentioned in Eq.
+(2) in main text, these solvers have different integration terms $S(f, u_{n}, \Delta t)$.

 For 3rd order Runge-Kutta method ,the coefficients $\lambda_1 = \lambda_3 = \frac{1}{6}$ and $\lambda_2 = \frac{2}{3}$.
 Besides, $K_1 = \mathbf{f}(\mathbf{u}_{n}), K_2 = \mathbf{f}(\mathbf{u}_{n}+\frac{\Delta t}{2}K_1)$ and $K_3 = \mathbf{f}(\mathbf{u}_{n} - \Delta t K_1+2\Delta tK_2)$.
 For the 4th order Runge-Kutta method, $\beta_1 = \beta_4 = \frac{1}{6}$ and $\beta_2 = \beta_3 = \frac{1}{3}$.
 Moreover, $J_1 = \mathbf{f}(\mathbf{u}_{n}), J_2 = \mathbf{f}(\mathbf{u}_{n}+\frac{\Delta t}{2}J_1), J_3 = \mathbf{f}(\mathbf{u}_{n}+\frac{\Delta t}{2}J_2)$ and $J_4 = \mathbf{f}(\mathbf{u}_{n}+\Delta t J_3)$.
 Generally speaking, 4th order Runge-Kutta method has the smallest Global truncation error $\mathcal{O}(\Delta t^4)$, i.e., 4th order Runge-Kutta method has the highest accuracy.
 However, due to its most complex integration term $\Delta t (\beta_1J_1 + \beta_2J_2 + \beta_3J_3 +\beta_4J_4) $, its simulation speed is the slowest among the four numerical solvers in Table \ref{tab:dsfsdf}.